takis104/Eurostat-Tourism-Data-Analysis-in-Python/README.md

 #  Eurostat-Tourism-Data-Analysis-in-Python-2021-CEID_NY132
-Python Project 2021 for Principles of Programming Languages and Compiler Design - CEID_NY132
+"Python Project 2021" for Undergraduate course of Principles of Programming Languages and Compiler Design - CEID_NY132, University of Patras

 ## Project Description: